cividi/whitepaper/README.md

 ### 7/10 Enable consumer choice

-As the cost efficiency and reliability of this technology continuing to increase, connected planning may become a feature of all commercial and open source GIS tools.
+As the cost efficiency and reliability of this technology continue to increase, connected planning may become a feature of all commercial and open source GIS tools.
 At this point, platforms like ours will be needed to a widening range of users who are seeking improved accessibility and comparability of the outputs of such techniques.
 A Data Trust needs to provide a central point of comparison for data platforms, striving to establish guidelines and quality metrics into a comprehensive set of criteria for consumers to benefit from.
 Platform lock-in and monopolies are a barrier to social progress on the wider scale.

 ### 8/10 Responsible technology